TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PasswordHashing/Index.rst

 storing using the algorithm 'phpass' by default, v6.2 from 2014 made salted passwords storing mandatory, v8 added the improved hash algorithm 'PBKDF2' and used it by default.

-Currently Argon2i is the default and provided automatically by PHP.
+Currently, Argon2id is the default and provided automatically by PHP.
-Argon2i is rather resilient against GPU and some other attacks, the default TYPO3 Core  configuration even raises the default PHP configuration to make attacks on stored Argon2i user password hashes even more unfeasible.
+Argon2id is rather resilient against GPU and some other attacks, the default TYPO3 Core configuration even raises the default PHP configuration to make attacks on stored Argon2id user password hashes even more unfeasible.

 This is the current state if you are reading this document.
 The rest is about details: It is possible to register own password hash algorithms with an extension if you really think this is needed.
 And it is possible